Colorado Labor Wars: Cripple Creek deportations

-Troop D of the Colorado state militia at Meeker during strike, 1904.
+Troop D of the Colorado state militia at Cripple Creek during strike, 1904.

 Under martial law in 1903 and 1904, the Colorado National Guard in the Cripple Creek district would carry out deportations of union men on a large scale, and it would be done by an arm of the state government, rather than by a private group.

 Governor Peabody worked with the Italian secret service and the Italian consul in Denver to expel "undesirable aliens" from mining districts.

 On June 8, General Bell led 130 armed soldiers and deputies went to the small mining camp of Dunnville, 14 miles south of Victor, to arrest union miners.
 When they arrived, 65 miners were stationed behind rocks and trees on the hills above the soldiers.
 One of the miners shot at the troops, who returned fire.
 There were 7 minutes of steady gunfire, followed by an hour of occasional gunfire.
 Miner John Carley was killed in the gunfight.
 The much better-armed soldiers prevailed, and arrested 14 of the miners.
 The Dunnville miners had been armed with two rifles, three shotguns, and five revolvers.

 Eight armed men destroyed the office and machinery of the pro-union Victor Daily Record.
 The WFM was blamed, even though the printers recognized Citizens' Alliance members in the wrecking party.
 Governor Peabody offered to cover the losses with state funds, and the paper resumed operations as an anti-union paper.